Codecademy/docs/content/sql/concepts/about-sql/about-sql.md

 ## Different Databases and Query Languages

-Different Database Management Systems (DBMS) use different variations of standard SQL, and each DBMS offers different advantages over other DBMS for different use cases.
-The Most common DBMS in use today is Microsfoft SQL Server (MSSQL), which utilizes Transact-SQL (T-SQL), Microsoft's proprietary SQL variant.
+Different Database Management Systems (DBMS) use different variations of standard SQL and each DBMS offers different advantages over the remaining ones for different use cases.
+The most common DBMS in use today is Microsoft SQL Server (MSSQL), which utilizes Transact-SQL (T-SQL), Microsoft's proprietary SQL variant.
+Here are some other examples:

-- SQL Server (T-SQL)
 - MySQL (Standard SQL)
-- SQLite (Nonstandard SQL Variant)
+- SQLite (Non-standard SQL Variant)
 - PostgreSQL (PSQL)